 One of our clients, Tanya, used this strategy very successfully to enter a new field.
 She had worked in the entertainment industry for some time and wanted to move into events.
 She identified Wanderlust as a potential place to work, and in order to confirm that it was a good fit, she reached out to numerous current employees.
 Through several in-depth conversations—including one with Wanderlust’s co-founder!—her hunch that she and the company would be a great fit was confirmed.

 2. Become a Benevolent Stalker

 What social media channels are they using?
 What do they post?
 What are they passionate about?
 What events are they participating in?
-Try to dig up a few key pieces of information you can use strategically in your future conversations
+Use Big Brother Zuckerburg and check out their Facebook page where you can find out everything from their finishing time in last summer’s Color Run, to the name of their new Golden Retriever puppy The goal isn't to create a complete dossier, but to dig up a few key pieces of information you can use strategically in your future conversations

 You’re not just collecting the goods on them; you’re looking for places where you can genuinely connect.
 What do you have in common?
 What interests do you share?
 Where do your backgrounds or passions overlap?

 It’s not the information you discover that makes you stalker-ish; it’s the way you use that information.
 Showing up at their home uninvited?
 Not OK.
-Mentioning that you saw on LinkedIn that they like they like to read the latest inspirational bestsellers?
+Mentioning that you saw on Facebook that they like they like to waterski?
 It works!